nanbean/palmservicebridge-mock/README.md

 npm install --save-dev palmservicebridge-mock
 ```

-Now import `xhr-mock` and start using it in your scripts:
+Now import `palmservicebridge-mock` and start using it in your scripts:

 ```js
 import palmServiceBridgeMock from 'palmservicebridge-mock';